Meeting Time: October 18, 2023 at 10:00am MST

 • Default_avatar

-Abigail Tomich 11 months ago
+Abigail Tomich about 1 year ago

 I am 18 years old, cannot afford a vehicle, or rent in PHX.
 I know that the original TA (before PC's changes) should be common sense since it is based on facts & has indisputable evidence in support.
 Required parking minimums are expensive, excessive, & based on no factual evidence.
 Excessive parking worsens the already extreme heat island effect, makes our city less walkable for people who cannot afford vehicles, & it makes it challenging for low income individuals to afford living in PHX.